 Check out our careers events

-I98% of graduates leaving pharmacy courses in the 2015/16 academic year secured work or futher study within six months of graduating.
+I00% of graduates* leaving pharmacy courses in the 2016/17 academic year secured work or further study within six months of graduating.

-The graduate labour market in 2015 remained buoyant for pharmacy graduates.
+The graduate labour market remains buoyant for pharmacy graduates.
 However, it is likely there will be greater competition for pre-registration training places, as a result of the increase in output of graduates from newly established pharmacy degrees.

 Careers in the pharmaceutical sector